adrelanos/Privacy-and-Security-Focused-Browser/README.md

 * **Reproducible builds**: Tor Browser build security is achieved through a reproducible build process that enables anyone to produce byte-for-byte identical binaries to the ones Tor Project releases.<sup>[[11]](https://2019.www.torproject.org/projects/torbrowser/design/#BuildSecurity)</sup><sup>[[12]](https://blog.torproject.org/deterministic-builds-part-two-technical-details)</sup>
 * **DNS and proxy configuration obedience**: Proxy obedience is achieved through custom patches, Firefox proxy settings, and build flags.
 Plugins which can bypass proxy setting are disabled.<sup>[[13]](https://2019.www.torproject.org/projects/torbrowser/design/#proxy-obedience)</sup>

-## Install and Configure Tor Browser without Tor.
+## Install and Configure SecBrowser.

 **Note: Debian platforms only!**

 Tor Browser can be installed using [tb-updater](https://github.com/Whonix/tb-updater) which is a package developed and maintained by Whonix developers.
 When run, `tb-updater` seamlessly automates the download and verification of Tor Browser (from The Tor Project's website).
-Moreover, for users that have a requirement for a security focused clearnet browser (Tor Browser without Tor), `tb-updater` comes with the functionality to disable Tor prebaked into the source.
+Moreover, for users that have a requirement for a security focused clearnet browser (SecBrowser), `tb-updater` comes with the functionality to disable Tor prebaked into the source.
 To disable Tor, users need only append the `--clearnet` switch when starting Tor Browser.<sup>[[14]](https://forums.whonix.org/t/todo-research-and-document-how-to-use-tor-browser-for-security-not-anonymity-how-to-use-tbb-using-clearnet/3822/54)</sup> Unlike other methods that require users to manually disable Tor, this greatly simplifies configuration and lessons the chances that a configuration error will be made.

 ## Install tb-updater